-External Mentor Program for Early, Mid-Career and Underrepresented Faculty
+External Mentor Program for Early, Mid-Career and Minoritized Faculty

-In an effort to support the work of UO tenure-track faculty who are early career and under-represented on campus or whose research focuses on diversity-related issues, the Division of Equity and Inclusion’s Center for Diversity and Community (CoDaC) provides competitive funding through its External Mentor Program.
+Established in 2014 to support the work of UO tenure-track faculty who are early career and under-represented on campus or whose research or creative activity focuses on diversity-related issues, the Division of Equity and Inclusion’s Center for Diversity and Community (CoDaC) provides competitive funding for faculty through its External Mentor Program.

-This program supports the research and professional development of UO tenure-track faculty who seek to establish and/or advance a mentoring relationship with a scholar at a peer institution.
+This program now supports the research, creative activity and professional development of UO tenure-track, NTTF, and tenured faculty who seek to establish and/or advance a mentoring relationship with a scholar at a peer institution.

 Mentors will provide assistance, facilitate research efforts, and, where appropriate, be themselves examples of accomplished faculty.
-Selected mentors should be those who can extend, enhance, or enrich the awardee’s knowledge or ability with in a particular research domain, or enhance the awardee’s prominence and reputation within their shared discipline.
+Selected mentors should be those who can extend, enhance, or enrich the awardee’s knowledge or ability with in particular research and creative activity domains, or enhance the awardee’s prominence and reputation within their shared discipline.

 Note: The external mentor cannot have been the graduate advisor or the postdoctoral advisor of the applicant.